Recovery in Marbella

 MLD makes it possible to control postoperative recovery and help the patient feel better.
 Moreover, the patient is aware of the very close, positive support of the health staff, which contributes to a faster recovery, eliminating the negative perception of this stage.

-The strategy behind the therapy is twofold:
+The therapy is twofold:

 - The regulating signal from the nerve fibers that conduct the pain signal transmitted by acupuncture has physiological effects that decrease pain during the postoperative period.